tarantool/doc/doc/reference/reference_lua/box_once.rst

     ..
 NOTE::

-        The parameter `key` will be stored in :ref:`_schema <box_space-schema>` system space after ``box.once()`` is called in order to prevent a double run.
-These keys are global per replicaset.
-So a simultaneous call of ``box.once()`` with the same key on two instances of the same replicaset may succeed on both of them, but it'll lead to the transaction conflict.
+        The parameter ``key`` will be stored in the :ref:`_schema <box_space-schema>` system space after ``box.once()`` is called in order to prevent a double run.
+These keys are global per replica set.
+So a simultaneous call of ``box.once()`` with the same key on two instances of the same replica set may succeed on both of them, but it'll lead to a transaction conflict.